mkozel92/algos_cpp/README.md

 1. _binary_heap_
   implementation of binary heap using an array of fixed size. \
   O(log N) insertion, deletion and search

+1. _bit_array_
+  implementation of efficient bit storage. \
+  User can set and get bit values from given indices

 1. _bit_stream_
   implementation of simple bit stream for bit manipulation algos